oz/cyprio.net/wtf/2009-07-01-this-is-why-were-doomed.md

 ---
-title: This is why we're doomed
+title: "This is why we're doomed"
 ---

 Sur un air de [this is why you're fat](http://thisiswhyyourefat.com/), ce